 Filing Taxes After Moving to a New State

-Needless to say, if you end up moving to a new state – even once within your lifetime – you will need to know how to proceed with filing your taxes.
+Needless to say, you will need to know how to file taxes if you moved to another state – even if you only move once within your lifetime.
+Accurately filing taxes after moving states is crucial.
 Below are the various factors you will need to take into consideration.

-Each of the fifty states have different laws and regulations.
-One difference, that is of significant importance to us, is how each handles their taxes.
+Each of the fifty states have different laws and government regulations.
+One difference of significant importance is how each handles their federal and local taxes.

 Income and Property Tax

-Some states, such as Alaska, Nevada, South Dakota, Texas, Washington, and Wyoming have no income tax at all.
-Florida has no personal income taxes (but it does impose taxes on the value of some business assets).
-Then there is New Hampshire and Tennessee, who only tax dividend and interest income.
+Some states, such as Alaska, Nevada, South Dakota, Texas, Washington, and Wyoming, have no tax income to pay at all.
+Florida, for example, has no personal income taxes required, but does impose taxes on the value of some business assets.
+Then there is New Hampshire and Tennessee, who only record dividend and interest income.

-On the opposite end of the spectrum, states with some of the highest income taxes and property taxes include Illinois, California, New Jersey, Michigan, and Pennsylvania.
+On the opposite end of the spectrum, states with some of the highest income taxes and property tax requirements include Illinois, California, New Jersey, Michigan, and Pennsylvania.
 Consequently, these states consistently rank as the highest for outbound moves, with Illinois, California, and New Jersey topping the charts in 2019.
-In general, these states are considered the least tax-friendly states in the country.
+In general, these states are considered the least taxation-friendly states in the country, especially during COVID-19.

 Migration Pattern Theories

-The observed pattern of migration within the United States, in the past ten years, is a consistent movement out of the North East and Midwest (think Illinois and Michigan) and into the South and North West.
+The observed pattern of migration within the United States in the past ten years has shown consistent movement out of the Northeast and Midwest, and into the South and Northwest.
 Idaho, Arizona, South Carolina, Tennessee, and North Carolina regularly rank high for inbound moves.

-The theory behind the migration pattern is primarily taxes and climate.
-People and businesses have been moving out of tax-unfriendly states and into tax-friendly states.
-Also, Americans and companies have been moving from colder to warmer climates.
+The theory behind this migration pattern primarily comes down to taxes and climate: people and businesses have been moving out of states with higher taxes and into tax-friendly states, and from colder to warmer climates.

-Major Factors of Filing in a New State
+Major Factors of Filing Taxes After Moving to Another State

-The three major factors of filing in a new state are: which states are involved, which state is considered the source of income, and state income tax reciprocity.
+As tax time approaches, you may find yourself asking: how do I file taxes if I moved to a different state?
+The three major factors of learning how to file taxes if you moved to another state depend on which states are involved, which state is considered the source of income, and state income tax reciprocity.

+One thing to keep in mind about how to file taxes if you moved to another state is that you may need to file taxes in both states.
 As mentioned earlier, each state handles taxes differently.
-Many states, like Alaska and Texas, have no income taxes.
-Utah allows its residents to deduct a set amount from their qualified retirement income.
-Louisiana doesn’t tax pensions.
+Many states, like Alaska and Texas, have no state income taxes.
+Utah allows its residents to deduct a set amount from their qualified retirement income, and Louisiana doesn’t tax pensions.

 Sources of Income